-Leaving Middlemarch for Dunedin, within an hour the weather’s clocking in.
+Leaving Middlemarch for Dunedin, within an hour the weather’s clocking in….uck!

-After two big descents followed by two big ascents (not in that order!), plus been a tad wet, I spot smoke signals rising out of the chimney at Clarkes Junction’s tavern.
+After two big descents followed by two big ascents (not in that order!), plus being a tad wet, I spot smoke signals rising out of the chimney at Clarks Junction’s tavern.
 I pop in to find the manager attempting to keep the log burner alive.
-Two sweet coffees, a great steak burger, followed by three jugs of beer while chatting to the manager and Mitch (local farm hand).
+Two sweet coffees, a great steak burger, three jugs of beer while chatting to the manager and Mitch (local farm hand).

 The rest of the day is postponed and camp is set in a soddened play area.
 I’ve a full belly, a warm sleeping bag, along with the weather throwing a hissy fit outside.
-Life’s good though.
+Life is good though.

-The following morning I hum’n’r about whether to set out as the heavens are not looking promising.
-But, the need to be off is too great and I hit the road.
-In no time the gods strike back hard!
-The wind is cold, along with pumping driving rain horizontal.
-I briefly escape behind a row of trees while I dig out my cold gear.
+The following morning I hum’n’r about whether to set out as the heavens aren’t looking promising.
+But the need to be off is too great and I hit the road.
+In no time the Gods strike hard!
+The wind is cold, along with pumping horizontal driving rain I briefly escape behind a row of trees while I dig out my cold weather gear.

 I can’t find what I need.
 So I’ve to delve into my rear panniers, which entails removing stuff from the top.
 In this weather, just plain nuts!
-Why had I not sorted this out to start with….poor admin!
+Why I’d not sorted this out to start with…. poor admin!

-After what seems like never ending BiG hills, plus a so called motorway (yes I did go on it!).
+After what seems like never ending BiG hills, plus a motorway (yes, I did go on it!).
 Apparently not for cyclists!
 I hit Dunedin.
-Robert Burns country!
+Robert Burns country.

 The Octagon square in the city centre offers free internet, it’s intermittent, so I give up and ride out of dodge.
-Already the city is not for me after two hours….just looks like Glasgow, cold, wet and windy!
+Already the city is not for me after two hours.
+Looks like Glasgow, cold, wet and windy!

-Sophie and Dave (from Belgium) I’d met on the trail said I’d find wild camping spots at Brighton.
-There I head.
+Sophie and Dave (I’d met on the trail) said I’d find wild camping spots in Brighton.
+There I make a bee-line for.

-On leaving Dunedin a short but sweet hill gets the better of me, and it becomes the first dismount.
+On leaving Dunedin a short, but sweet hill gets the better of me, and it becomes my first dismount.
 Disappointed that I have to push, but gravity really sucks at times!

 This is the first time cycling the coast for real since my arrival in New Zealand.

 A nippy head wind still seems to be the order of the day.
-I soon find a spot at Brighton for the night.
+I soon find a spot in Brighton for the night.
 Secluded and right next to the shore line.

 Onwards to Tairie Mouth.

-To leave Tairie Mouth I have to climb the ridge on my right.
-WOW….6km’s of sheer climbing.
+To leave Tairie Mouth I have to climb the ridge inland.
+WOW….
+6 km’s of sheer climbing.
 Tough work, once again off the bike and pushing.
-The air is cool, not too hot though.
+The air is cool, not too hot.
 It’s not tough work, just plod on and one will get there.
-Stopping, but also taking in the view behind.
+Stopping, but also admiring in the view behind.

-The otherside is a fast descent into Waibola, well as fast as someone can go downhill into a headwind.
+The other side is a fast descent into Waibola, well, as fast as one can go downhill into a headwind.
 Even then it’s a slog!

 Now the relatively flat road to Balclutha.
 Yes you guessed it, a headwind.
-Beginning to feel I might be heading the wrong way, when you see lines of trees all slanting away from the wind and towards ones self!
+Beginning to feel I might be heading the wrong direction!

 Eventually heading back up north to Balclutha.
 Stopping just out of town at a small location called Stirling.

-I pitched my tent amongst a small clump trees.
+I pitched my tent within a small clump of trees.
 A railway line one side and a dairy tanker yard the other.
-Boy, the freight trains thunder through here.
-I can hear the crossing signal sound, ten seconds later the locomotive is scuttling through.
-No barriers etc….so be quick!
-Especially loud when ones ear is to the ground no more than twenty metres from the line.
-You can catch the train hurtling through next to my camp spot in the video below.
+Boy, the freight trains thunder through here (seen in video the below).
+I can hear the crossing signal sound, ten seconds later the locomotive is trundling through.
+No barriers etc,…. so be quick!
+Especially loud when ones ear is to the ground no more than twenty metres away.

 After camp is broken in the morning, I call into the dairy trucker’s yard to ask to use their toilet.
-I’m kindly offered a coffee after my morning ablutions.
-Good yawn too.
+I’m kindly offered a coffee too.
+Good yawn had..

 Balclutha offers the opportunity for supplies.

-Calling into the I-Site (tourist information) for information on the best route/s through The Catlins.
-It also houses a memorial to fallen hero’s past.
+Calling into the I-Site (tourist information) for information on the best route through The Catlins.
+It also houses a memorial to the fallen hero’s past.